emandry/java-demo/README.md

 This is a simple WebProject with SpringBoot and Gradle that gets a WebPage to calculate the perimeter and area of a rectangle.

+THIS BRANCH HAVE AND ERROR FOR DEMO PURPOSES

 ## How to build it

 `./gradlew build`